microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 Graph optimizations are divided in several categories (or *levels*) based on their complexity and functionality.
 They can be performed either *online* or *offline*.
 In online mode, the optimizations are done before performing the inference, while in offline mode, the runtime saves the optimized graph to disk.
 ONNX Runtime provides Python, C#, C++, and C APIs to enable different optimization levels and to choose between offline vs. online mode.

-Below we provide details on the optimization levels, on the online/offline mode, and on the various APIs to control them.
+Below we provide details on the optimization levels, the online/offline mode, and the various APIs to control them.

 ## Graph Optimization Levels